proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/liquidity-provider.md

 **NOTE**

-For now only ProximaX can emplace the offers for service units like SO, SM and SC.
+For now only Sirius Chain official can emplace the offers for service units like SO, SM and SC.

 </div>